eProsima/Integration-Service-docs/docs/examples.rst

 HelloWorld and sample types are not directly compatible, so our library must apply a transformation function, in this case, to transform from HelloWorld to the samples.
-The other transformation is also implemented if you want to reverse the communication (remember to change the connector in the XML file too and launch Keys as publisher and HelloWorldExample as a subscriber).
+The other transformation is also implemented if you want to reverse the communication (remember to change the connector in the XML file too and launch Keys as a publisher and HelloWorldExample as a subscriber).

 .. code-block:: cpp